vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 ### Leak sensor

-Each leak sensor has two metal contacts, when these contacts get in contact with water, the current flows from one contact to the other, then you have a closed circuit.
+Each leak sensor has two metal contacts.
+When these contacts come into contact with water, current flows from one contact to the other and the circuit closes.
 The sensor sends a signal "water detected"!
 Water conducts the current and air doesn't.

 <a href="https://s.click.aliexpress.com/e/_c3QCb0sj" target="_blank">
 <img src="images_zigbee/aqara_leak_sensor.webp" alt="Aqara leak sensor" height="150px" style="margin-left:15px;float:right"/></a>

-The Aqara leak sensor has two metal screw contacts on the back of the sensor that measures if there is water.
+The Aqara leak sensor has two metal screw contacts on the back of the sensor that measure whether there is water.
 This sensor is completely water-resistant.
-It has a small size and the battery lasts very long.
-That makes this sensor a more expensive but very reliable one.
+It has a small size and the battery lasts a very long time.
+That makes it more expensive, but also very reliable.

-It can also be used to create other boolean sensors, like the [chair occupancy sensor](/zigbee/zigbee_chair_occupancy_sensor).
+It can also be used to create other binary sensors, like the [chair occupancy sensor](/zigbee/zigbee_chair_occupancy_sensor).

 **Best option:**\